twizzz/nextpad/README.md

 security, e.g. anyone with access to the Etherpad/Ethercalc service can access your documents.

+## Acknowledgement

+This repository is based on: [https://github.com/otetard/ownpad/](https://github.com/otetard/ownpad).

+This fork allows the plugin to work in public shared folders as well as in combination with the [groupfolders plugin](https://github.com/nextcloud/groupfolders).

 ## Configuration

 In order to make Nextpad work, go to the configuration panel (Settings /